-X links for student teachers.
+X links for student teachers

-England's year 1 Phonics Screening Check (PSC) examines children's ability to accurately decode single words using phonics
+England's year 1 Phonics Screening Check (PSC) examines children's ability to accurately decode single words

-It consists of twenty low-frequency real words with common spellings and twenty pseudo-words, also with
+The check consists of twenty low-frequency real words with common

-possibility of children being taught to
+changed each year to avoid any possibility of children being taught to

 By the time of the check in mid-June, most year 1 children should have

 received five terms of almost daily, discrete synthetic phonics teaching.
 Their